Hedge Fund Crowds and Mispricing

 Harry J. Turtle

-Recent models and the popular press propose that hedge funds follow similar strategies, resulting in crowded trades that destabilize prices.
-Inconsistent with conventional wisdom, we find little evidence that hedge funds crowd into the same stocks—their portfolios are remarkably independent.
-Moreover, when hedge funds do buy and sell the same stocks, their demand shocks appear to drive prices toward, rather than away from, fundamental values.
-Even in periods of extreme market stress, we find little evidence that hedge funds exert negative externalities on each other or security prices due to their crowded trades.
+Recent models and the popular press suggest that hedge funds follow similar strategies resulting in crowded equity trades that destabilize prices.
+Inconsistent with this assertion, we find that hedge fund equity portfolios are remarkably independent.
+Moreover, when hedge funds do buy and sell the same stocks, their demand shocks drive prices toward, rather than away from, fundamental values.
+Even in periods of extreme market stress, we find little evidence that hedge funds exert negative externalities on each other or security prices due to crowded trades.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.